pagkly/Zed/Investopedia4/Understanding Nest Eggs.md

 -   Such assets are generally earmarked for longer-term objectives, the most common being retirement, buying a home, and education.
 -   A nest egg should typically be invested in relatively conservative instruments such as certificates of deposit, bonds, and dividend-paying blue chips.

 It would be folly to invest nest egg proceeds in certain volatile investments in hopes of achieving a high [[rate of return]](https://www.investopedia.com/terms/r/rateofreturn.asp).
-These investments include commodities, small-cap stocks, and currencies since their inherent volatility makes them less suited for [[conservative investing]](https://www.investopedia.com/terms/c/conservativeinvesting.asp).
+These investments include commodities, small-cap [[Stocks|stocks]], and currencies since their inherent [[Volatility|volatility]] makes them less suited for [[conservative investing]](https://www.investopedia.com/terms/c/conservativeinvesting.asp).

 ## The Importance of a Nest Egg